 The badminton racquets selected by our expert in both categories were chosen based on various characteristics.
 There are several variables that make it important to choose a particular racket.
 The most important characteristics our badminton expert selects on are: quality, materials used, flexibility, balance, weight and price.
 Don't know yourself, which racket characteristics suit you?
 Ask our badminton expert for personal advice!

 The flexibility is divided between stiff, medium flex and flexible.
 If you do not have that much strength, it is best to look for a more flexible badminton racket.
 It will help you develop speed in your strokes.
 In addition, a flexible racket also absorbs more vibrations, so that they penetrate less into your arm and shoulder.
 This results in a lower chance of injuries if you are not a top badminton player.

 Do you already have enough power and do you want more control?
-Then you should choose a medium flexible badminton racket.
+Then you should select a medium flexible badminton racquet.
 (The stiffer the racket, the more control and accuracy you will have.
 However, this also means that mistakes are punished more quickly.)

 Weight distribution badminton rackets

 The weight distribution is mainly determined by your style of play and is divided between head heavy, balanced and grip heavy.
 If you are a defensive badminton player, you will have to defend smashes more often and play short games at the net.
 Therefore, a head light badminton racket is an ideal addition to your playing style.

 Are you an offensive player and do you prefer to constantly attack your opponent, and they can only defend?
 Then a head heavy racket is ideal to support your offensive game even more.
 Of course, you can also choose the middle ground and then a balanced racket is the perfect choice.